 Level 3 > Value Labels > Anchor Point > Bottom Left

 Level 3 > Value Labels > Horizontal Alignment > Left

 Level 3 > Value Labels > Vertical Alignment > Bottom

 Level 3 > Value Labels > Horizontal Offset > 2px

 Level 3 > Value Labels > Vertical Offset > 2px

-For the Value labels it’s a good idea to use a small font, but don’t forget to compensate the size with the boldness of the typeface.
-As for the color we’ll stick with the white for all the labels.
+For the Value labels, it’s a good idea to use a small font, but don’t forget to compensate for the size with the boldness of the typeface.
+As for the color, we’ll stick with white for all the labels.
 Also to make all labels look consistent use the same decimal place option: